Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Non-equilibrium complex fluids driven by chemical reactions

-Eqs.~(\ref{eq:CE_general_shear})–(\ref{eq:matrix2}) provide general set of constitutive relations for isotropic active fluids driven by chemical reactions.
-In the constitutive equations, Eq.~\eqref{eq:CE_general_shear}, the contribution to the stress tensor that is proportional to the chemical potential difference, $\Delta \vec{\mu}$, is known as the active stress~\cite{julicher2018hydrodynamic}.
-The active stress originates from the chemo-mechanical coupling coefficient $\Tthr{\hat{\Lambda}}$, which is mediated by the tensors, $\Tthr{\hat{N}}^{\sigma R}$ and $ \Tthr{\hat{N}}^{R \sigma} $.
+Eqs.~(\ref{eq:CE_general_shear})–(\ref{eq:matrix1}) provide a general set of constitutive relations for active fluids driven by chemical reactions.
+In Eq.~\eqref{eq:CE_general_shear}, the contribution to the stress tensor that is proportional to the chemical potential difference, $\Delta \vec{\mu}$\,, is known as the active stress~\cite{julicher2018hydrodynamic}.
+The active stress originates from the chemo-mechanical coupling coefficient $\Tthr{\hat{\Lambda}}$\,, which is mediated by the tensors, $\Tthr{\hat{N}}^{\sigma R}$ and $ \Tthr{\hat{N}}^{R \sigma} $.
 In the limit where this coupling is absent, i.e., $\Tthr{\hat{N}}^{\sigma R} = \Tthr{\hat{N}}^{R \sigma} = 0$, it follows that $\Tthr{\hat{\Lambda}} = \Tthr{\hat{\Xi}} = 0$, and the active stress consequently vanishes.
 The system then becomes decoupled, and the equations revert to the separate forms for stress and chemical reaction rates derived previously in Sections \ref{sec:stress_CE} and \ref{sec:chemical_reaction}, respectively.

 We find that the effective viscosity, $\Tfor{\hat{\Pi}}(\vec{q},s)$, is itself modified by chemo-mechanical coupling.
 This implies that the memory kernel governing the viscous stress relaxation depends directly on the active chemical processes.
 We identify this coupling-dependent relaxation, which we call Active Viscoelastic Memory.
-Consequently, the rheology of fluid can be fundamentally changed in the presence of chemical processes.
+Consequently, the rheology of the fluid can be fundamentally changed in the presence of chemical processes.
+In the absence of chemo-mechanical coupling, active stress as well as active viscoelastic memory vanish.